 basically confirmed the history presented by Dr. Numbers while failing to answer the theological questions to my satisfaction.
 I continued researching the issues surrounding Ellen White’s

 inspiration, but no one seemed to have answers that would satisfy.
-I gave up belief in Ellen White and dropped out of college.
+I gave up belief in Ellen White and dropped out of college for a time.

 I had suffered from suicidal depression for several years, and I was now in a great crisis because the spiritual underpinnings that had kept me going in the face of emotional struggles were